tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.nn.moments.md

 *  <b>`axes`</b>: Array of ints.
 Axes along which to compute mean and variance.
-*  <b>`shift`</b>: A `Tensor` containing the value by which to shift the data for numerical stability, or `None` if no shift is to be performed.
+*  <b>`shift`</b>: A `Tensor` containing the value by which to shift the data for numerical stability, or `None` in which case the true mean of the data is used as shift.
 A shift close to the true mean provides the most numerically stable results.
 *  <b>`name`</b>: Name used to scope the operations that compute the moments.
 *  <b>`keep_dims`</b>: produce moments with the same dimensionality as the input.